Skip to main content

 How does the HUM 398 seminar compare to my department's thesis seminar content?

-• The HUM 398 seminar is geared to looking at interdisciplinarity, research writing, and the humanities as a discipline—its connection to democracy, its role in liberal arts education, etc. A major focus of the winter session is learning skills of academic presentation as part of preparing your work for the Future Directions Forum.
+• The HUM 398 seminar is geared to looking at interdisciplinarity, research writing, and the humanities as a discipline—its connection to democracy, its role in liberal arts education, etc. A major focus of the winter session is learning skills of academic presentation as part of preparing the fellow's work for the Future Directions Forum.
 Thus, HUM 398 is designed to complement your home department training, not duplicate (or replace) it.

 What is the meeting schedule for HUM 398?